 The School Song is the school's mission-statement, based on the school's motto Deo parere libertas.
 This Latin phrase is from Seneca's De vita beata xv 7; it can be taken either as "to obey God is freedom", or (more prescriptively) as "freedom is to obey God".
 The song translates the Latin as "freedom to do the right", sounding more like encouragement than prescription.

 The words of the song are probably by Percy Stovin Dealtry (1867-1938), who founded the school in the 1890s with co-founder Charles John Henry Barr (1870-1939).
-The aspirations seem acceptable over 120 years later, though the "straight square game" is no longer fashionable, and some of the language is quaintly dated (eg "licked" for "roundly defeated").
+The original words ("games" less euphonically than "play" in the first line of the second verse) are printed in the March 1906 issue of the school magazine.
+The aspirations of the song seem acceptable over a century later, though the "straight square game" is no longer fashionable, and some of the language is quaintly dated (eg "licked" for "roundly defeated").

 The School Hymn is more militaristic.
 The Soldier's Watchword is a marching hymn, a hymn to strengthen courage in the face of adversity; it was first published in about 1902, words and tune by Norman Robert Ottiwell Gifford Bennet (1867-1961), an Anglican priest of the Church Missionary Society.
 The words and the music are simple, verging on dire.